FAQ(s)

 The Family Educational Rights and Privacy Act (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education (US Department of Education, Family Policy Compliance Office).
 Student conduct records are considered educational records governed under FERPA.
 For information, visit the KU Registrar FERPA page.

-• What is the standard of evidence used in the student conduct process?
+• What is the standard of proof used in the student conduct process?

-Decisions with respect to student responsibility for alleged actions are made based on a preponderance of the evidence; that is, a decision of responsibility will be based upon presented evidence sufficient to make a reasonable person believe that it was more likely than not a student is in violation of university policy.
+Decisions with respect to student responsibility for alleged violations of the Student Code of Conduct are made based on a preponderance of the evidence; that is, a decision of responsibility will be based upon presented evidence sufficient to make a reasonable person believe that it was more likely than not a student is in violation of university policy.

-The University Conduct Board (UCB) is typically a three-person panel consisting of one student, one faculty, and one staff representative.
-The UCB convenes to formally adjudicate cases at the request of a student and for cases where a suspension or dismissal may be issued as a possible outcome.
+The University Conduct Board (UCB) is typically a three-person panel consisting of student, faculty, and staff representatives.
+The UCB convenes to to hear cases where a suspension or dismissal may be issued as a possible outcome.

 • Who can be accused of a Student Code of Conduct violation?